wp-plugins/bepro-listings/readme.txt

 	18. Search - Add predictive google maps address lookup and auto complete enhancements to the basic search feature
 	19. Tags - You and your members can tag your listings and allow users to search them via the tag widget
 	20. reCAPTCHA - Prevent spam and malicious submissions with this google reCAPTCHA system
+	21. Contact - Receive notifications when someone submits a listing.
+Also add a contact form to your listing detail pages.

 = THEMES =